yuvasaro/cse15l-lab-reports/labreport3.md

 The `-n` tag means to get the line number in a file where a match was found.
 This would be useful when we need to manually scroll to a certain part of a long file to examine it– we'd use `grep -n` to find the line number and save time by simply scrolling to that line number.
+Using the JUnit test file example again, you could find the line number that a specific test's result is located at and scroll to it to view the entire test result.

 ```bash
 grep -n "Shopping" written_2/travel_guides/berlitz2/Barcelona-WhatToDo.txt